 Python 3.x: We use python 3 in this tutorial to develop our charm.

 Charm Tools: To create skeleton charms, build, fetch and test charms.
-See the Charm Tools page
+See the Charm Tools page for installation instructions.

 Three directories for our build environment needs to be created.

 mkdir -p ~/charms mkdir -p ~/charms/layers mkdir -p ~/charms/interfaces

 - Put these environment variables in your ~/.bashrc

 export CHARM_LAYERS_DIR=~/charms/layers export CHARM_INTERFACES_DIR=~/charms/interfaces

 - Finally source your ~/.bashrc to get the environment properly setup.

 To simplify creation of new charms, charmtools exist for us.
 Lets start a new charm that we name: “layer-example”.